BertrandMarechal/skem/README.md

 ## Variables

 You can use variables in a blueprint file or blueprint path (folder and/or file names).
-Just wrap your variable name with 3 underscores `___my-variable___` and skem will identify them, and propmt to ask for a value on installation.
+Just wrap your variable name with 3 underscores `___my-variable___` and skem will identify them, and prompt to ask for a value on installation.
+You can also overwrite the wrapper.
+See the following section to see the options.

 ## Skem config file